magefile/mage/README.md

 their own goroutines, their order is non-deterministic, other than they are guaranteed to run after h has finished, and before Build continues.

+## Plugins

+There are no plugins.
+You don't need plugins.
+It's just Go code.
+You can import whatever libraries you want.
+Every library in the go ecosystem is a mage plugin.
+Every tool you use with Go can be used with Magefiles.

 ## Usage
 ```